New Year's Drone Show Rotterdam01/01/21

 The drone show was performed and recorded in the city in secret on several evenings in recent weeks.
 The result is a short film which brings to life the ‘bright spots’ in the city, depicted by the drones.
 The storyteller is a young, fairy tale figure accompanied by his trumpet.
 He symbolically takes the burden of the country on his shoulders and with the help of music and light sends all the hardships of the past year up to heaven.
 The film is directed by Ivan Barbosa.

 The music accompanying the film is played by the Rotterdam Philharmonic Orchestra.
-The orchestra had Joos van Leeuwen and Mike Schäperclaus compose a piece of music especially for this short film, and word artist Elten Kiene, winner of the Prince Bernard Fund Zuid-Holland Culture Award 2020, wrote the text.
+The orchestra had Joos van Leeuwen and Mike Schäperclaus compose a piece of music especially for this short film, and become artist Elten Kiene, winner of the Prince Bernard Fund Zuid-Holland Culture Award 2020, wrote the text.

 The film is a collaboration of Drone Light Labs, Mothership, the Rotterdam Philharmonic Orchestra, Gloww and Xinix Films.
 Drone Light Labs and Mothership also previously collaborated on a special edition of the drone artwork ‘Franchise Freedom’, made by DRIFT.
-On Liberation Day 2020, 300 illuminated drones formed a flock of starlings above the Maas, symbolising freedom and health.
+On Liberation Day 2020, 300 illuminated drones formed a flock of starlings above the Maas, symbolizing freedom and health.